jenineharris/foundation-biostat-2020/README.md

 BEFORE CLASS:

-* Post your video to the Final Project discussion board, include your Markdown file (or a link to it) and any other files needed to re-run the analyses
+* Post your video to the Final Project discussion board, include your Markdown file (or a link to it) and any other files needed to re-run the analyses.

 DURING CLASS TIME: